krvicky/HuggingFace_RLCourse/README.md

 # HuggingFace_RLCourse
-Repository of my colab notebooks from the HuggingFace Reinforcement Learning course
+This repository contains the colab notebooks that I used for the HuggingFace Deep Reinforcement Learning course